 If you have a task that keeps getting duplicated data extracted, chances are the webpage is loaded with AJAX.
 In this tutorial, you will learn how to avoid getting duplicated data when scraping webpages loaded with AJAX.

 AJAX is very frequently used for infinitive scrolling when you have to scroll down to the bottom of the page continually or loop clicks on the "Load More" button to fully load page content.

 Read more about AJAX:

 Trip.com applies the AJAX technique as it reloads more after clicking "Search More Hotels".
-Let's take a look at the crawler:
+Here is the crawler for troubleshooting.